Turbolet85/birthday/README.md

 #### Import Data

-In App.jsx, import the data (from data.js) to be rendered as an array of objects.
+In App.jsx, import the data (from data.ts) to be rendered as an array of objects.
 Each object should represent a person and contain properties such as name, age, and image URL.

 #### Setup State Variable